minitest/minitest/README.md

 ## RATIONALE:

-See design_rationale.rb to see how specs and tests work in minitest.
+See `design_rationale.rb` to see how specs and tests work in minitest.

 ## SYNOPSIS:

 Given that you'd like to test the following class:

     class Meme
       def i_can_has_cheezburger?
         "OHAI!"
       end

       def will_it_blend?
         "YES!"
       end
     end

 ### Unit tests

 Define your tests as methods beginning with `test_`.

     require "minitest/autorun"

     class TestMeme < Minitest::Test
       def setup
         @meme = Meme.new
       end

       def test_that_kitty_can_eat
         assert_equal "OHAI!", @meme.i_can_has_cheezburger?
       end

       def test_that_it_will_not_blend
         refute_match /^no/i, @meme.will_it_blend?
       end

       def test_that_will_be_skipped
         skip "test this later"
       end
     end

 ### Specs

     require "minitest/autorun"

     describe Meme do
       before do
         @meme = Meme.new
       end

       describe "when asked about cheeseburgers" do
         it "must respond positively" do
           @meme.i_can_has_cheezburger?.must_equal "OHAI!"
         end
       end

       describe "when asked about blending possibilities" do it "won't say no" do
           @meme.will_it_blend?.wont_match /^no/i
         end
       end
     end

 For matchers support check out: